solaconsay/Win11-Deployment-via-MCM/Guide.md

     ![alt text](assets/img7.png)

 4. Click Next and then Close when the process completes.
-Whate for the Content Status to become sucessful.
+Wait for the Content Status to become sucessful.

     ![alt text](assets/img9.png)